Canada’s response to the situation in Syria

 How Canada is helping

-Canada’s humanitarian assistance will be delivered in Syria and the region through experienced humanitarian partners such as the United Nations, NGOs and the Red Cross, and will help provide food; protection services, including the prevention, mitigation and response to gender-based violence; water, sanitation and hygiene services; and health services, including the provision of and right to access sexual and reproductive health care.
+Canada’s humanitarian assistance is delivered in Syria and the region through experienced humanitarian partners such as the United Nations, NGOs and the Red Cross, and helps provide food; protection services, including the prevention, mitigation and response to gender-based violence; water, sanitation and hygiene services; and health services, including the provision of and right to access sexual and reproductive health care.
 Development assistance funding is allocated through existing projects in Iraq, Jordan and Lebanon that benefit Syrian refugees living in these countries and strengthen these countries’ ability to welcome more Syrians who have been displaced.

 Refugee resettlement

-Canada has resettled more than 100,000 Syrian refugees since fall 2015, consisting of government-supported, privately sponsored and blended visa office-referred refugees.
-Visit the Open Government Portal for detailed data.
+Canada has resettled more than 100,000 Syrian refugees since 2015, consisting of government-supported, privately sponsored, and blended visa office-referred refugees.
 We acknowledge the ongoing events in Syria and reaffirm our commitment to the Syrian people.
 Find out more about Canada’s refugee system.

 Canada’s position

-Canada welcomes the end of Syria’s Assad regime, which has inflicted decades of suffering on its own people.
-This event marks a significant turning point for the Syrian people, who have endured unimaginable hardship under the rule of Bashar al-Assad and his father, Hafez al-Assad.
+Canada welcomed the end of Syria’s Assad regime, which inflicted decades of suffering on its own people.
+This event marked a significant turning point for the Syrian people, who endured unimaginable hardship under the rule of Bashar al-Assad and his father, Hafez al-Assad.

-Canada will collaborate with its partners throughout this transitional period to support the Syrian people.
-Canada also remains committed to holding the Assad regime accountable before the International Court of Justice for the torture and cruel, inhuman and degrading treatment and punishment of its own people.
+Canada also remains committed to holding the Syrian state accountable before the International Court of Justice for the torture and cruel, inhumane, and degrading treatment and punishment of its own people during the Assad era.

 News